WPRJ: 1995-2003

 It at this point that the management of the station began to look to the local university for production and air talent.
-Between 1995-2002 five students from Central Michigan University began to work at the station in promotions, talent and operations.
-Matt "Bigfoot" March (1993-1999) a broadcasting major, hosted evenings and was responsible for the creation of "Christian Skate Night" at the Midland Roll Arena and Spinning Wheels in Mt.
+Between 1995 and 2002 five students from Central Michigan University began to work at the station in promotions, talent and operations.
+Matt "Bigfoot" March (1993–1999) a broadcasting major, hosted evenings and was responsible for the creation of "Christian Skate Night" at the Midland Roll Arena and Spinning Wheels in Mt.
 Pleasant.
 Matt also provided help in studio operations and engineering.
-Patrick Spence (1998-2002) joined the station as an on-air personality and community promotions.
+Patrick Spence (1998–2002) joined the station as an on-air personality and community promotions.
 He also hosted the Friday night all request jam, most of the on-location remotes, and the New Year's Eve specials.
-James Oakley (1999-2001) a broadcasting major started as a station intern and moved up to graphic design and evening host.
-Finally, Brian Mackie (1999-2002) an Education major was hired to take over Christian Skate where he made popular the phrase "If You ain't skatin, you ain't livin'" in addition to working nights and weekends.
+James Oakley (1999–2001) a broadcasting major started as a station intern and moved up to graphic design and evening host.
+Finally, Brian Mackie (1999–2002) an Education major was hired to take over Christian Skate where he made popular the phrase "If You ain't skatin, you ain't livin'" in addition to working nights and weekends.
 Brian quickly became popular and moved into evenings.
 Although Brian Mackie became a pastor in Indiana, he continues to host a radio show titled "The Good News Radio Program.

 By 2003 the four college students had graduated and left work at WPRJ.
 The station was slow to replace them and was looking to replace the energy and community presence the students provided.
-Additionally three of the four student employees went on to pursue graduate ministry studies, each obtaining a Master of Divinity and becoming full-time ministers.
+Additionally, three of the four student employees went on to pursue graduate ministry studies, each obtaining a Master of Divinity and becoming full-time ministers.
 The station during this time was unaware that it was a training ground for future ministers.
 The fourth student went on for graduate studies and obtained a PhD.